DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 A stirge nest lay within.
 In mere seconds, warm-blooded creatures will be attacked by the swarm, these small monsters driven to a frenzy by the sweet smell of mammal sweat and blood.

-**Stirges x 8:** _(These neutral creatures' vital stats are HD 1d6, HP 3, AC 16 Move 10 ft., 40 ft. fly.
-Their saves are physical.
-They attack with a sting for 1d3 points of damage.
-Their special abilities include attach and blood drain for 1d4 points of damage per round.
-XP: 15+1)_
+**Stirges x 8** *(These Level 1(d6) creatures’ vital statistics are HP 3 each.
+AC 16.
+MV 10 ft., fly 40 ft. disposition neutral.
+Their primary attributes are physical.
+They attack with a sting for 1d3 damage.
+Their special abilities include attach and blood drain for 1d4 damage per round.
+XP 15+1.)*

 Recently a pair of thieves (a human and a halfling) sought to make this place their hideout.
 Having appropriated a few pints of whiskey, they drank themselves to a stupor and fell asleep in the back of the cave.
 When the stirges returned to their nest, they proceeded to suck the two dry of their lifeblood.
 Now, their dried corpses sit rolled in the very wool blankets they brought with them.